![]() |

-Like the MT-60, the sounds of the MT-30 are quite bright and use apparently only 2 or 3 different filter settings.
+Like Casio MT-60, the sounds of the MT-30 are quite bright and use apparently only 2 or 3 different filter settings.
 But in comparison to the MT-60 most sound preset of the MT-30 are rather boring attempts of imitating acoustic instruments, those as usual with squarewave instruments don't sound natural anyway (except with flute- like instruments), and by the lack of complex envelopes there are also no gimmicks like ringing mandolins.
 But due to the 2 suboscillators and filters they sound at least less plain than e.g. the timbres of a Letron.
 Due to the muffling filters, the bass range of many sound presets is too loud in comparison to simultaneous high notes.
 Interesting is that Casio named the only piano sound here "electric piano" - likely because they knew that this hardware can not imitate a piano well - however it sounds more like a sonorous e-bass anyway.
 Unusual is that the "cello" and "trumpet" fade silent when keys are held down.
 The "trumpet" could be also called "violin", it only sounds slightly brighter.
 The "st. ensemble" should likely mean "string ensemble", but resembles rather a mellow horn.
 The "brass" is a sort of trombone and turns into a sonorous tuba in the bass range.
 The "flute" and "recorder" only differ slightly at their beginning and the "folk flute" is a slightly brighter version.
 The "pipe organ" is quite harsh, the "organ" sounds a bit accordion- like and also the "oriental pipe" resembles high and bright accordion tones.
 The "guitar" resembles an electric one and the bass range of the "banjo" more a koto or harp.
 The "xylophone" and "glockenspiel" sound identical besides that the latter has a louder percussive start (more like a music box), while the "celesta" is slightly brighter, has no chorus effect and a longer decay phase, but all 3 sound quite similar.
 The only innovative sounds are "synthe fuzz" and "funny fuzz".
 The "synthe fuzz" resembles a rough bowed(?) sitar sound which fades brighter during the decay phase and is very dry and sonorous in the bass range.
 The "funny fuzz" is a sort of harp timbre with a mellower (less percussive) attack phase and consists of 2 notes (base note followed by 1 octave higher one) played with a very short delay.

 When sustain is switched off, all sounds stop almost immediately after releasing the key, and the sound presets itself also contain neither vibrato nor tremolo.
 I like the MT-60 sounds more, but great is that also here when a key is trilled with sustain, each new note occupies a new sound channel, which produces a great phasing sound and volume increase effect although this eats up some polyphony.